TIME 2020 – 2021

 Insights: Career and study orientation

-The interviewed students expressed the following wishes in terms of career guidance in their school environment:
+Students' wishes in career guidance in their school environment:

 • More practical and professional experience